JeffersonLab/BigTMD/README.md

 # BigTMD
-NLO calculation for the FO
+NLO calculation for the Fixed Order

 ## getting started